-We’re onto the third week of the Spring 2022 One Room Challenge already – it’s going by fast!
-So far I’ve shared the Vintage Inspired Boy Nursery Mood Board, along with Repainting the Nursery Dresser.
+Earlier this month, I shared the Vintage Inspired Boy Nursery Mood Board for our nursery refresh, along with Repainting the Nursery Dresser.
 This week we tackled sourcing a secondhand pine bed for mama to use now and for baby boy to use when he is older.

 With our second baby, I learned how handy it is to have a twin bed in the nursery, for those all-nighters where its easier to sleep nearby.
 I originally had thought about making a simple headboard to go with the trundle bed we had set up in there already.
 When we looked at the cost of materials to make a DIY headboard, it made more sense to go on the hunt for a real twin bed frame.